Court of Appeal overturns stay in Colin Craig v John Stringer defamation case, will Rachel MacGregor be a witness?

 "Even if he won, he would lose, because his reputation would be completely trashed all over again."

-Craig's wife, Helen, Stephen Taylor and Conservative Party officials Angela Storr and Kevin Stitt are also appellant's in the case against Stringer.
+Craig's wife, Helen, former Conservative Party candidate Stephen Taylor and Conservative Party officials Angela Storr and Kevin Stitt are also appellant's in the case against Stringer.

 A protracted history of litigation